mmuratarat/mmuratarat.github.io/_posts/2019-01-06-linear-regression-in-Tensorflow.md

 where $\hat{\theta}$ is the estimation of $\theta$ that minimizes the cost function and $\mathbf{y}$ is the vector of target values containing $y^{(1)}$ to $y^{(m)}$.

 Other approach that you can take to compute $\hat{\theta}$ is to use Gradient Descent algorithm.
 To implement it, you need to compute the gradient of the cost function with regards to each model parameter $\theta_{j}$.
 In other words, you need to calculate how much the cost function will change if you change $\theta_{j}$ just a little.
-This is called a \textit{partial derivative}.
+This is called a *partial derivative*.

 Partial derivatives of this cost function with regards to $\theta_{j}$ are computed as follows: